-- Embed collect forms in your website so your visitors can submit their feedback for your business directly there
+- Embed collect forms in your website so your visitors can submit their feedback for your local businesses directly there

 - Upload entire lists with reviews you already have using a CSV template

-- Use our official Zapier integration helps to collect reviews from other apps you already use
+- Using our official Zapier integration helps to collect reviews from other apps you already use

-This way, customers that will land on this product page can read experiences from other people like them and based on that, decide whether this product can solve their pain point or they should just move to the next tool (competitor).
+This way, customers that will land on this product page can read the experiences of other people like them and, based on that, decide whether this product can solve their pain point or they should move to the next tool (competitor).

 However, when displaying customer testimonials, there is nothing to lose.
-You will gain the trust of your potential customers and get some more sales, on autopilot.
+You will gain your potential customers’ trust and get more sales on autopilot.

 4. Stay on top of the Google search results

-Ideally, when you search your company name and the most relevant keyword around your brand, you want your company page to show up on Google’s first page, preferably as a first result, right?
+Ideally, when you search your company name and the most relevant keyword around your brand, you want your company page to show up on Google’s first page, preferably as a first result.